 How do I prevent lice?

 The only sure-fire way to prevent the spread of lice is to not touch heads/hair with someone who has lice.
 That’s it.
 Preventative combing detects lice early, allowing for physical removal of nits before they hatch.
-No other lice kit on the market is currently advocating for the physical removal of nits.

 What’s the best way to remove lice?